bmhaynie/high-branch/_beer/is-it-hoppy.md

 alt:
 availability: Keg
 bitterness:
-description: This smooth drinking IPA was dry hopped with the most hops we've ever used.
-Heavy additions of Vic Secret hops were added, along with smaller additions of Mosaic and Centennial to create intense aromatics and notes of tropical fruits with pine.
+description: This is a smooth drinking Double IPA.
+Dry hopped with heavy additions of Vic Secret along with smaller additions of Mosaic and Centennial to create intense aromatics and notes of tropical fruits with pine.
 gravity:
 hops:
 ibu: 40